rahulshankariyer/MS_Mathematics_Final_Year_Project/README.md

 ### When to use LDA and QDA

-1. LDA tends to be a better bet than QDA if there are relatively few training observations and so has substantially lower variance.
+1. LDA performs better than QDA if there are relatively few training observations and so has substantially lower variance.
-2. QDA is recommended if the training set is very large, so that the variance of the classifier is not a major concern.
+2. QDA is recommended if the training set is very large.
+The variance of the classifier is not a major concern.
-3. QDA has more predictability power than LDA but it needs to estimate the covariance matrix for each classes.
+3. QDA has more predictability power than LDA but it needs a covariance matrix for each class.

 ### Fuzzy KNN Algorithm